 After an authentic leather souvenir?
 Navigating the leather markets in Florence can be tricky.
 If you are after a quality piece that will last for years to come, it’s going to be priced accordingly.
 When I was studying abroad in Rome, a very young and naive version of myself purchased some “leather” boots.
 The next day, I trotted around in my new boots, slightly smug at the absolute deal I got them for….
 Until it started to rain.
 The soles of the boots might as well been made of a thin sponge.
 My feet were soaking in a matter of minutes.

-On the other hand, I recently bought leather gloves from one of the stalls in the market and was happy with them (relative to the 25 euro price tag).
-Considering I lived in Naples at the time (and now San Diego), they will likely not get a lot of use.
+On the other hand, I have also bought leather gloves from one of the stalls in the market and have been happy with them (relative to the 25 euro price tag).
+Considering I live in warm weather climates, they will likely not get a lot of use.
 If I lived in a climate that actually sees real winter, it might be worth investing in a higher quality pair.

-It’s like the difference between H&M and designer.
-Sure that H&M handbag will hold your stuff, but is it really going to hold a candle to the comfort and durability of a designer bag?
 It all depends on your budget, preference and style.

 Take a trip to the leather school Scuola del Cuoio for quality pieces and read Italy Magazine’s complete guide on shopping for leather in Florence.

 How long should I spend in Florence?